DentalPost takes a look at the benefits, career prospects, and things to consider when choosing a Dental Hygienist school.

-It will be vital to note that the duties of a registered dental hygienist will vary depending on the state and settings of the work environment tor dental office.
-This also includes the extent to which the dentist must supervise the hygienist.
+It will be vital to note that the duties of a registered dental hygienist will vary depending on the state and settings of the work environment for the dental office, including the extent to which the dentist must supervise the hygienist.

-The US Bureau of labor statistics estimates that around 94% of dental hygienists work in dentists' offices.
-Many will work part-time in a practice, which makes it possible for them to work for multiple dentists at the same time.
+The US Bureau of labor statistics estimates that around 94% of dental hygienists work in dentists’ offices.
+Many will work part-time in a practice, making it possible to work for multiple dentists simultaneously.

-The other 6% are likely to work in physicians and government offices, and could work full time in those offices.
+The other 6% are likely to work in physicians and government offices and work full time in those offices.